Emerging Threats and Countermeasures in Neuromorphic Systems: A Survey: Security Enablers in Neuromorphic Devices

-In another study by John et al. \cite{john_halide_2021}, memristors have been shown to produce reconfigurable responses due to inherent write-to-write variability and thus serving as excellent sources of entropy for secure key generation and device authentication.
-The authors further propose a reset-based mechanism to reconfigure output patterns, which can support credential renewal or ownership transfer and reduce the need of error-correcting codes.
-Unlike traditional memory-based PUFs, which often suffer from degradation over time, this approach allows device identification through a single write operation.
-However, as Su et al. \cite{su_survey_2021} highlight, many PUFs remain vulnerable to machine learning and side-channel attacks that combine response modeling with physical leakage from power or electromagnetic emissions.
+In another study, John et al. \cite{john_halide_2021} show that memristors can produce reconfigurable responses due to inherent write-to-write variability, making them suitable entropy sources for secure key generation and device authentication.
+They further propose a reset-based mechanism that enables response reconfiguration, supporting credential renewal or ownership transfer while reducing dependence on persistent helper data and the need for error-correcting codes.
+However, long-term reliability, endurance, and environmental sensitivity remain relevant deployment considerations.

-By leveraging the intrinsic stochastic properties of memristive arrays and embedding cryptographic capabilities at the sensor and edge level, these systems move toward more energy-efficient, scalable and real-time secure hardware.
-In the following section, we shift focus to True Random Number Generators, another core security primitive that shares the same physical underpinnings yet serves distinct cryptographic roles, particularly in entropy generation, key seeding, and masking techniques for neuromorphic computation.
+By leveraging the intrinsic stochastic properties of memristive arrays, PUF-based designs can support authentication, device identification, and key generation within neuromorphic and emerging-memory hardware.
+Current evidence shows that these designs are promising, but their maturity remains uneven: many works rely on circuit, Monte Carlo, or device-level evaluations, while fewer provide fabricated-chip measurements under temperature, aging, and repeated-use conditions.
+Reliability under environmental variation, resistance to modeling and side-channel attacks, and the cost of helper data and error correction also remain inconsistently evaluated.
+In the following section, we shift focus to TRNG, another security primitive that relies on device-level stochasticity but serves distinct cryptographic roles, particularly in entropy generation, key seeding, and masking.